Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 len(station_names)
 ```

-Just as expected, there are 4 values in our list and `len(station_names)` returns a value of `4`.
+Just as expected, there are 4 values in our `list` and `len(station_names)` returns a value of `4`.

 ### Index value tips

-If we know the length of the list, we can now use it to find the value of the last item in the list, right?
+If we know the length of a list, we can now use it to find the value of the last item in the list, right?
 What happens if you print the value from the `station_names` list at index `4`, the value of the length of the list?

 ```python tags=["raises-exception"]
 station_names[4]